Exchain-Pte-Ltd/exchain-analytics-adapter/README.md

 ## How It Works

 The Exchain IOID is an anonymous, unique, and tamper-proof identifier that is appended to RTB ad requests by publishers.
 This solution tackles programmatic ecosystem challenges by reducing bidstream bloat, improving sustainability, and minimizing wasted ad spend.
 The adapter automatically generates and appends a UUID to bid requests, leveraging secure cryptographic APIs and integrating seamlessly with Prebid.js.

+## 🔒 Privacy & Data Protection

+**Privacy-First Design**: The Exchain Analytics Adapter is built with privacy protection as a core principle.

+- **🚫 No personal data collection** - This module does not collect, store, or process any personally identifiable information (PII)
+- **🎲 Random per-auction identifiers** - IOIDs are cryptographically random UUIDs generated fresh for each auction
+- **🛡️ No user tracking or profiling capabilities** - IOIDs cannot be used to track users across sessions, sites, or devices
+- **⏱️ Session-scoped only** - Identifiers are not persistent and do not create user profiles
+- **🔐 Privacy regulation compliant** - Compatible with GDPR, CCPA, and other privacy frameworks
+- **📊 Analytics-focused** - Designed solely for auction-level analytics and optimization, not user-level tracking

+**Technical Privacy Features:**
+- Identifiers are generated client-side using secure random number generation
+- No cookies, local storage, or persistent identifiers are created
+- No data is transmitted to external servers for IOID generation
+- Each auction receives a completely unique, non-correlatable identifier

 ## Installation & Integration